Hubbell Trading Post National Historic Site: Navajo people

 When the Navajos returned from The Long Walk in 1868, they found their herds decimated, their fields destroyed.
-Their way of life was ripped apart and their life was forever changed.
+A majority of Navajos have lived on the reservation since the Treaty of 1868.
+The treaty allowed surviving Navajos to return from the Bosque Redondo internment camp to a portion of their ancestral homeland, about one-fourth the size of the territory they inhabited before being displaced to Bosque Redondo.
+Executive orders and Congressional legislation gradually increased the size of the reservation to its current size of more than six million acres.
 The Navajos were troubled by an economic depression in the late 19th century as a result of the Long Walk.
 Thus, trade became increasingly important.

 Heavy sandstones from the area were quarried in 1883 to begin construction of this solid building along the southern banks of the Pueblo Colorado Wash.
 Life at Hubbell Trading Post centered around it.
 The idea of trading was not new to the Navajos.
 Native American tribes in the Southwest had traded amongst themselves for centuries.
 During the four years' internment at Bosque Redondo, Navajos were introduced to many new items (e.g., flour, sugar, coffee, baking powder, canned goods, tobacco, tools, cloth, etc.).
 When the Anglos came to trade with the Navajos, the difference was in the products exchanged, and in the changes brought about by these exchanges.
 Traders like Hubbell supplied these items.

 Trade with men like Hubbell became increasingly important for the Navajos.
-The trader was in contact with the world outside the newly created reservation; a world which could supply the staples the Navajos needed to supplement their homegrown products.
+The trader was in contact with the world outside the newly created reservation, a world which could supply the staples the Navajos needed to supplement their homegrown products.
 In exchange for the trader's goods the Navajos traded wool, sheep and, later, rugs, jewelry, baskets and pottery.
 It was years before cash was used between trader and Navajos.
+Since there were few towns in the region, trading posts, such as Hubbell Trading Post at Ganado, Arizona, and Goulding's Trading Post near Monument Valley, Arizona, became key places to sell weaving and silverwork during frontier times.

 Hubbell family members operated this trading post until it was sold to the National Park Service in 1967.
 The trading post is still active, operated by the non-profit Western National Parks Association, which maintains the trading traditions the Hubbell family established.

 Today, Hubbell Trading Post National Historic Site is still situated on the original 160 acre homestead, which includes the trading post, family home, out buildings, land and a visitor center.
 Visitors can experience this historic trading post on the Navajo Nation, which includes weaving demonstrations; and the store still maintains a wooden floor and walls from the days of old.
 A set of initials carved on the gate of the privacy wall which separates the public spaces from the private stand for John Lorenzo Hubbell.